 By Ed Staskus

 The hospital was practically new.
 It was still in its infancy.
 He was getting older by the minute, which bothered him.
 “Getting old is no problem,” is what Groucho Marx said.
 “You just have to live long enough.”
 But sometimes he didn’t feel like he was just getting old.
-He felt like he was getting old and going crippled.
+He felt like he was getting old and getting crippled to boot.

 He blinked in the fluorescent light, wondering why there were two tables set up for him.
 When he remembered the arm, he remembered he was going to have to do two post-mortems, one on the arm and one on the young woman who the arm belonged to.